thenpingme/docs/privacy.md

 Your consent to this Privacy Policy followed by your submission of such information represents your agreement to that transfer.

-ThenPing.me will take all the steps reasonably necessary to ensure that your data is treated securely and in accordance with this Privacy Policy and no transfer of your Personal Data will take place to an organisation or a country unless there are adequate controls in place including the security of your data and other personal information.
+thenping.me will take all the steps reasonably necessary to ensure that your data is treated securely and in accordance with this Privacy Policy and no transfer of your Personal Data will take place to an organisation or a country unless there are adequate controls in place including the security of your data and other personal information.

 ## Disclosure of Data

 ### BUSINESS TRANSACTION

-If ThenPing.me is involved in a merger, acquisition or asset sale, your Personal Data may be transferred.
+If thenping.me is involved in a merger, acquisition or asset sale, your Personal Data may be transferred.
 We will provide notice before your Personal Data is transferred and becomes subject to a different Privacy Policy.

 ### DISCLOSURE FOR LAW ENFORCEMENT

-Under certain circumstances, ThenPing.me may be required to disclose your Personal Data if required to do so by law or in response to valid requests by public authorities (e.g. a court or a government agency).
+Under certain circumstances, thenping.me may be required to disclose your Personal Data if required to do so by law or in response to valid requests by public authorities (e.g. a court or a government agency).

 ### LEGAL REQUIREMENTS

-ThenPing.me may disclose your Personal Data in the good faith belief that such action is necessary to:
+thenping.me may disclose your Personal Data in the good faith belief that such action is necessary to:

 -   To comply with a legal obligation
--   To protect and defend the rights or property of ThenPing.me
+-   To protect and defend the rights or property of thenping.me
 -   To prevent or investigate possible wrongdoing in connection with the Service
 -   To protect the personal safety of users of the Service or the public
 -   To protect against legal liability